SJern/quest_for_ml/notebooks/pca.md

 </div>

-Holy moly, isn't this exactly what we were aiming for, with just a few lines of code?
+Holy moly, isn't this exactly what we were aiming for from the beginning, with just a few lines of code?
 From a dataset with some redundant and less interesting fetures, we have extracted new features that are much more meaningful to look at, simply by diagonalizing its convariance matrix.
 Let's wrap this up with some side-by-side comparisons.

 ```python